lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 Note that to answer these questions, it is critical that you compare all kinds of videos, including videos that talk about very different topics.
-In fact, this is exactly how you will help us collaboratively determine which content is #MuteNews that suffers from inattention and should be discussed further.
+In fact, this is precisely how you will help us collaboratively determine which content is #MuteNews that suffers from inattention and should be discussed further.